Nflock1/PortfolioCode/DB-scripting/Migration Tool/readme.txt

 - falsy newName values will cause the name of a field to remain the same
 - falsy newValue values will cause the field's value to remain the same

+WARNING: user is responsible for managing their own types.
+If you put "90" in the conifg
+        instead of 90, a string will overwrite the old int into the DB

 Prescribed use Cases: